topst-development/Documentation/Single Board Computer/G Model/D3-G/Available Applications/Use Cases with the D3-G Board.md

 ## 6.1 Network Connection Through Router
 This method connects the TOPST D3-G board to a local network using a standard router.
 The board can obtain an IP address automatically through DHCP or be configured with a static IP address.

-<br/><br/>

-### 6.1.1 Create the Network Configuration File
+### 6.1.1 Create Network Configuration File

 1. Dynamic IP through DHCP
 If your network provides a DHCP server (for example, a router or ICS-enabled Windows PC), no file editing is necessary.
 The system automatically obtains an IP address as soon as the Ethernet cable is connected.

 You can simply plug in the cable and start using the network right away.
-Proceed to Chatper 6.1.3 Verify Network Connectivity.
+Proceed to Chapter 6.1.3 Verify Network Connectivity.

 2. Static IP Configuration
 If you prefer to assign a static IP address (for example, when using direct PC connection or no DHCP server is available), edit the same file with the following content:
 ```
 $ vi /etc/systemd/network/20-wired.network